5.0 Campus Safety and Security5.0 Campus Safety and Security

-Security staff will notify the Executive Dean of Security and/or the Emergency Response Team of the reported incident immediately.
+Security staff will notify the Director of Risk, Compliance, and Security/Title IX Coordinator and/or the Emergency Response Team of the reported incident immediately.

 Violators may be banned from any College grounds, facilities, or College buildings, or at College sponsored functions held on public or private property.

 Any student or employee involved in a violation of this policy will be subject to the College’s disciplinary procedures up to and including termination of employment or expulsion from the College.